teob97/grasp2alm/docs/source/cut.rst

     - **ICUT**: Control parameter of the cut (integer)
     - **NCOMP**: Number of field components (integer)

-    See parameter_ for more information about `Sperical Cuts`.
+    See :ref:`cut:Parameter Definitions for Spherical Cuts` for more information about `Sperical Cuts`.

 3. **Record Type 3: Field Values**
     These records contain the actual field values for each point in the cut.
 The number of components stored depends on the value of **NCOMP**: